casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/testing-session-code.md

 ```

 - `casper-execution-engine` - This crate imports the execution engine functionality, enabling Wasm execution within the test framework.
 Each node contains an instance of an execution engine, and the testing framework simulates this behavior.
-- `casper-engine-test-support` - Helper crate that provides the interface to write tests and interact with an instance of the execution engine.
+- `casper-engine-test-support` - A helper crate that provides the interface to write tests and interact with an instance of the execution engine.
 - `casper-types` - Types shared by many Casper crates for use on a Casper network.

-## Writing Tests {#writing-tests}
+## Writing the Tests {#writing-the-tests}

 Tests for this example session code reside in the [tests/src/integration-tests.rs](https://github.com/casper-ecosystem/two-party-multi-sig/blob/main/tests/src/integration_tests.rs) file.